Dosing & Uses

 - Incidence highest in elderly persons, especially elderly women

-- Increased duration of treatment and cumulative dose may increase risk of tardive dyskinesia and the potential for it to be irreversible
+- Increased duration of treatment and cumulative dose increases may increase risk of tardive dyskinesia and the potential for it to be irreversible

 - Use lowest dose and shortest duration of treatment needed to produce a satisfactory clinical response; periodically reassess the need for continued treatment